Pioneering Innovative, Zero-Carbon Refrigeration

 • Zero GWP cooling provided with efficient temperature control

-Current refrigerants remain a significant source of greenhouse gas with in excess of 2% of global greenhouse gases originate from leaking refrigerants, For example common refrigerants R32 and R134a have a Greenhouse Warming Potential of 675 and 1430 respectively.
+Current refrigerants remain a significant source of greenhouse gas emissions, in excess of 2% of global emissions.
+Common refrigerants R32 and R134a have a greenhouse warming potential of 675 and 1430 respectively.

-EU F- Gas regulations and the Kigali Amendment to the Montreal Protocol mandate emission reductions of 85%, which has stimulated the development of low Green House Warming (GWP) refrigerants.
-However the adoption of low GWP refrigerants, brings new technical challenges including charge size and safety restrictions due to the flammable and toxic nature of NH3 (R-717) and Hydrocarbon (R290) refrigerants.
-Barocaloric solids meanwhile are inert and as such have no source of greenhouse gas or flammable material .
-Barocaloric material provide the basis for safe, efficient cooling with Zero GWP.
+EU F- Gas regulations and the Kigali Amendment to the Montreal Protocol mandate emission reductions of 85%.
+These have stimulated the development of low greenhouse warming potential (GWP) refrigerants.
+However the adoption of low GWP refrigerants brings new technical challenges, including charge size and safety restrictions due to the flammable and toxic nature of NH3 (R-717) and hydrocarbon (R290) refrigerants.
+By contrast, barocaloric solids are inert and, safe and zero GWP, providing the basis for environmentally friendly, safe and efficient cooling.

-We plan to work directly with refrigeration companies, end users, engineering consultants and system integrators to develop, and support systems which delivers the benefits of Barocaloric cooling in real world cooling applications.
+We plan to work directly with refrigeration companies, end users, engineering consultants and system integrators to develop and support systems that deliver the benefits of barocaloric cooling in real world applications.
 Please contact us for further information.